-As an interdisciplinary research institute, EMPA, the Swiss Federal Laboratories for Materials Science and Technology, conducts cutting-edge materials and technology research.
-Its activities focus on the requirements of industry and the needs of society, and thus link applications-oriented research to the practical implementation of new ideas.
-Through an efficient technology transfer EMPA is turning research results into marketable innovations.
+accessories for voice, video and data transmission, offering a comprehensive range of optical fibres, optical and copper cables and connectivity systems.
+Prysmian is a public company, listed on the Italian Stock Exchange in the FTSE MIB index.

+ArcelorMittal

+Web: corporate.arcelormittal.com/

+ArcelorMittal is the world's leading steel and mining company.
+Guided by a philosophy to produce safe, sustainable steel, it is the leading supplier of quality steel products in all major markets including automotive, construction, household appliances and packaging.
+ArcelorMittal is present in 60 countries and has an industrial footprint in 19 countries.

 Centro Tecnológico LEITAT

-Web: https://www.leitat.org/english
+Web: www.leitat.org/english

 Leitat is a private technical institute with more than 110 years of experience in industrial innovation processes.
 We transform technological and scientific results into economic and competitive value for our clients and collaborating entities.
 Over 1500 customers benefit from our talent, creativity and strong commitment.
 We bring knowledge and innovation to our customers through applied research and technical testing in the fields of chemistry, energy, environment, materials, engineering and life sciences.
 We rely upon our 240 highly skilled team members who deliver flexible solutions to face any industrial challenge.

-Haydale Composite Solutions Ltd

-Web: www.haydale.com
+Mitsubishi Heavy Industries Europe, Ltd.